antoinesylvia/Texas_Heat_Raceway/README.md

 - Phase 2: Analysis of gravitational acceleration (incline drop) and linear acceleration (straightaway between checkpoint and finish gate).
 [Planned]
 - Phase 3: Exploration of potential energy, work done, power, force, and g-force.
 [Planned]
 - Phase 4: Investigation of energy efficiency, coefficient of restitution, heat generation, impulse and jerk, and terminal velocity.
 [Planned]
+- Phase 5: Inclusion of mechanical efficiency  coefficient of friction, and energy transfer efficiency.
+[Planned]

   ---------
 Other Notables